 Srinivasa Rao Mentreddy, Alabama A&M University, United States

-Title : Socioeconomic constraints in the implementation of integrated pest management in crops
+Title : Socioeconomic constraints in implementing integrated pest management (IPM) in crops and solutions for sustainability

 Shashi Vemuri, Professor Jayashankar Telangana State Agricultural University, India